kktsuji/tsuji-website/content/blog/2024/diffusion-model-for-histopathology-images.en.md

 - Annotations:
     - Each slide Images are pixel-wise annotated by a professional pathologist by using author’s annotation tool.
 These annotation will be publicly available.
 - Patches:
-    - A maximum 100 tumor patches with size of 512x512 pixels are corrected from each slide.
+    - A maximum 100 tumor patches with size of 512x512 pixels are collected from each slide.
     - They are scaled to size of 128x128.
     - Total number of patches are 33,777 images (128x128).